Hacker Breaches the Dark Web’s Largest Hosting Provider and Steals its Database

 It’s very likely that some genuine sites, on the grounds of privacy, might have their accounts hosted on Daniel’s Hosting.
 But privacy doesn’t always translate into security.
 These are two different things.

-If you’d rather have private and secure hosting experiences, then you can use HostScore.net’s unbiased review to your advantage.
+If you’d rather have private and secure hosting experiences, then you can use HostScore.net’s unbiased hosting reviews to your advantage.
 We use actual data from these hosting services’ servers, so you can monitor real server activities and use data-backed reviews to make better decisions.